-What Types of Learning are Enhanced by a Cued Recall Test?
+What types of learning are enhanced by a cued recall test?

-SHANA K. CARPENTER, HAROLD PASHLER, AND EDWARD VUL

-University of California, San Diego
+SHANA K. CARPENTER, HAROLD PASHLER, and EDWARD VUL University of California, San Diego, La Jolla, California

-In 2 experiments we investigated what types of learning benefit from a cued recall test.
-After initial exposure to a word pair (A + B), subjects experienced an intervening cued recall test (A $\rightarrow$ ?) with feedback, or a re-study presentation (A $\rightarrow$ B).
-The final test could be cued recall in the same direction (A $\rightarrow$ ?) or the opposite direction (? $\rightarrow$ B), or free recall of just the cues (Recall As) or just the targets (Recall Bs).
-All final tests revealed a benefit of testing over re-studying.
-Tests produced a direct benefit for the information that was retrieved on the intervening test (B), but also "spilled over" to facilitate recall of information that was present on the test but was not retrieved (A).
+In two experiments, we investigated what types of learning benefit from a cued recall test.
+After initial exposure to a word pair (A+B), subjects experienced either an intervening cued recall test (A $\rightarrow$ ?) with feedback, or a restudy presentation (A $\rightarrow$ B).
+The final test could be cued recall in the same (A $\rightarrow$ ?) or opposite (? $\rightarrow$ B) direction, or free recall of just the cues (Recall As) or just the targets (Recall Bs).
+All final tests revealed a benefit for testing as opposed to restudying.
+Tests produced a direct benefit for information that was retrieved on the intervening test (B).
+This benefit also "spilled over" to facilitate recall of information that was present on the test but not retrieved (A).
 Both theoretical and practical implications are discussed.